lisatitshall/UK-seafood/README.md

    - MMO provide production data for fisheries
    - CEFAS provide production data for aquaculture
    - NDNS provide consumption data
    - DEFRA provide purchases data (both home and eating out).
-They only provide data on:
+They only provide data on five fish types: "fish dish", "herring", "other marine fish", "other molluscs" and "salmon"
-     - Fish dish (product / lean)
-     - Herring (marine / oily)
-     - Other marine fish (marine / lean and oily)
-     - Other molluscs (molluscs / shellfish)
-     - Salmon (diadromous / oily)

 ### Data Notes
 - Fisheries means fishing from the natural environment and aquaculture is harvesting/farming fish.